redhat-et/scribe-poc/acm-dokuwiki/README.md

 This requires using the replace functionality of RHACM.
 Follow the notes [here](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.1/html/manage_applications/managing-applications#subscribing-git-resources)

 ## Clusters
-Using either RHACM or importing clusters create two clusters primary and failover.
+Using either RHACM or importing clusters, create two clusters primary and failover.

 ### Base configurations
 We need to define the Scribe deployment and Storage class modifcaitions as an application in RHACM.